withcenter/fireflow/etc/readme/flutterflow/en/user.md

 - Create the [`recentPosts` data type](https://github.com/withcenter/fireflow/blob/main/etc/readme/flutterflow/en/forum.md) first, then `users_public_data` schema in Flutterflow like below.

+- Note that, you can add more fields if you want.

 Schema **users_public_data**

 | Field Name | Data Type |